 I am a postdoctoral Research Fellow in Computer Science and Engineering at the University of

 Michigan, Ann Arbor.
-I am the lead of the Verdict project.
+I am leading the Verdict project.
 My research interests are (1) building real-time big data analytics systems and (2) developing statistical and machine learning algorithms for smarter computational engines in those systems.

 I earned my Ph.D. in Computer Science and Engineering at the University of Michigan, Ann Arbor in 2017, with advisors Michael Cafarella and Barzan Mozafari.
 During my Ph.D. study, I developed algorithms for various data analytics applications including approximate query processing, data visualizations, searching in high-dimensional space.
 I am part of Database Group at the University of Michigan.
 My curriculum vitae is available here.
 My MS and Ph.D. studies were supported additionally by Jeongsong Cultural Foundation and Kwanjeong Educational Foundation, respectively.
 I am best reached at my email: email@example.com.

 Database learning is our vision to building an intelligent database system that